zacanger/niddesa/text/generated-translations/cullaniddesa/02-sinhala-google.md

 He will leave suffering in this world as a disease of the nation.

 [Msdiv 82] (# msdiv82) {# msdiv82 .ref .msdiv} "To this word of the Maharshi
 I am happy.
-Bhavat Gautama, Nirvana spoke to us well.
+Bhavat Gautama, Nibbana spoke to us well.
 Certainly the Blessed One removed suffering.
 Also this Dhamma is you Known by.